-In accordance with Part 7 of the Local Government (General) Regulation 2005 (NSW), tenders are to be called where it is anticipated that expenditure will be greater than \$250,000 (including GST) for the life of the contract.
+In accordance with Part 7 of the Local Government (General) Regulation 2021 (NSW), tenders are to be called where it is anticipated that expenditure will be greater than \$250,000 (including GST) for the life of the contract.

 Council may choose to formally tender for amounts below this value at their discretion, however for expenditure over \$250,000 formal tenders must be called.

 All formal tenders must be reported to Council for adoption and approval.
-There are circumstances where Council is not required to formally tender where expenditure is over \$250,000.
-For an explanation of these circumstances, please contact Council.
+There are circumstances where Council is not required to formally tender where expenditure is over \$250,000, for further information, please contact our Procurement Team.